 - Fraudulently obtained genuine documents – Original documents issued by the authorities according to an application made by fraudsters.

 - Fantasy documents – Documents issued by authorities that do not exist or are not allowed to issue documents.

 - Imposter documents – Original documents taken or stolen from someone else.

 - Compromised documents – Images of documents issued by the authorities that are publicly available / shown on news or presentations.

-As in the case of preventing loan applications made by a forged identity, this is a necessary step to make sure that there is no misuse of a person's identity as well as that the intention of directors and shareholders in registering a company in Malaysia is genuine.
+As in the case of preventing loan applications made by a forged identity, this is a necessary step to make sure that there is no misuse of a person’s identity as well as that the intention of directors and shareholders in incorporating a company in Malaysia is genuine.

 In line with the Anti-Money Laundering & Counter Financing of Terrorism (AML/CFT) framework in Malaysia, company secretaries play an important role as a reporting institution in the effort of combating money laundering and financing of terrorism.
 Hence, verifying that the directors and shareholders are actually who they claim to be is the crucial first step in ensuring compliance with this regulation.